thedavecarroll/thedavecarroll.com/_posts/2022-09-13-refreshing-the-blog.md

 + The site's theme feel like it wastes a lot of screen real estate.
 The author profile is on each page and it takes a huge chunk.
 I'd like to use my avatar next to the site name in the title.

 ## Summary

+When I started writing this article, I had no idea that it would take well over a week to finish.
+I also had no idea that it would be over 3500 words.
+If you've made it this far, ***thank you for sticking with it!***
+I promise the next several articles will not be this long.

+I hope that this article does not dissuade you from considering Jekyll as your static site generator, that was not the intent.
+I wanted to reveal the struggles that I have had with it and how I overcame them.
+Some of them stemmed from the lack of the right *mind-space* which drained virtually any energy required  to work on this site.
+As mentioned, my energy levels are starting to climb again and each new article you see means they are sufficient.

+If you have any questions or comments, please leave them below (in the new giscus comment form!).
+And if you publish a blog using Jekyll, I'd like to hear how you have (or would) remediate any of the issues above.

+Thank you, again.